Drake TV Return: Rapper Set To Act In British Drama ‘Top Boy’

 Top Boy and Drake fans can expect the show to appear on Netflix in 2018.

-[Featured Image by Scott Gries / Staff / Getty Images]
+[Featured Image by Scott Gries/Staff/Getty Images]